jobjo/popper/docs/getting_started.md

 As you can see, it takes a function that produces a value of type `Proposition.t Sample.t` and runs it.

 We'll discuss *samples* in the next sections.
-The `Proposition.t` value is the result of the test, and can take on one of the following values:
+The `Proposition.t` value is the result of the test, and evaluates to any of the following values:

-- `pass` — the proposition is `true`, the test/sample passed.
+- `pass` — the proposition is `true`, the test passed.
-- `fail` — the proposition is `false`, the test/sample failed.
+- `fail` — the proposition is `false`, the test failed.
-- `discarded` — the proposition is neither `true` nor `false`, the tests/sample is discarded.
+- `discarded` — the proposition is neither `true` nor `false`, the tests was discarded.

 The function `equal` constructs a proposition for stating that two values are equal according to a given `Comparator.t` value: